Bread Machine Bagels

 - Meanwhile, bring 3 quarts of water and 1 tablespoon sugar to a boil.

-- Reduce heat, lower bagels into water, as many as can fit
+- Reduce heat, lower bagels into water, as many as can fit without them touching.

-- Simmer 1-2 minutes per side.
+- Simmer the bagels for 1 minutes per side.

 - Bake 400º F for 25 to 30 minutes until golden brown.